aerospike/aerolab/scripts/demos/multizone-bechmark-new/README.md

-astools.conf | astools config | premade configuration file for aerospike tools package (for asbench) template.conf | aerospike config | template aerospike configuration file configure.sh | configuration script | script with basic configuration - edit this to tune the deployment 01_setup_server_ams.sh | script | run this first - sets up aerospike servers and AMS monitoring stack 02_setup_clients.sh | script | run this second - sets up aerospike clients (tools) with asbench and monitoring 10_asadm.sh | script | run to attach to asadm on a running server node
+astools.conf | astools config | premade configuration file for aerospike tools package (for asbench) template.conf | aerospike config | template aerospike configuration file configure.sh | configuration script | script with basic configuration - edit this to tune the deployment 00_create_lock_security_groups.sh | script | run this to pre-create and lock AeroLab managed security groups to your source IP
+01_setup_server_ams.sh | script | run this first - sets up aerospike servers and AMS monitoring stack 02_setup_clients.sh | script | run this second - sets up aerospike clients (tools) with asbench and monitoring 10_asadm.sh | script | run to attach to asadm on a running server node